Ohio State vs. Indiana: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +6500

-- Ohio State is three spots higher based on its national championship odds (30th in the country) than its computer ranking (33rd).

-- Bookmakers have moved the Buckeyes' national championship odds up from +7000 at the beginning of the season to +6500.
-Among all teams in college basketball, that is the 46th-biggest change.
+- The Buckeyes were +7000 to win the national championship at the beginning of the season, and have now moved up to +6500, which is the 46th-biggest change in the country.

-- The implied probability of Ohio State winning the national championship, based on its +6500 moneyline odds, is 1.5%.
+- Based on its moneyline odds, Ohio State has a 1.5% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!